 As is typical of New Zealand’s smaller rural provinces, many talented players have left the region in search of work, and in the professional era to find opportunities to make a living from the sport.
 Notable recent examples include the brothers Rico and Hosea Gear, who continued Gisborne Boys' High School’s tradition of producing All Blacks in the 2000s.

 Robbie Newlands clocked up a record 131 games for Poverty Bay between 1972 and 1985.
-Scott Leighton with 587 points is the Bay's record points scorer.
+Scott Leighton with 791 points between 2004 and 2012 is the Bay's record points scorer.

 While rugby in Poverty Bay has generally slipped below the national radar, all eyes were firmly on Gisborne’s Rugby Park in the winter of 1981.
 Poverty Bay were the Springboks’ opponents in the opening game of their highly controversial tour.
 Tour supporters and anti-tour protestors confronted each other face to face for the first time.
-On the field the visitors won 24–6, but as was to be the case for the entire tour the real action was taking place on the streets surrounding the venue.
+On the field the visitors won 24–6, but the real action took place in the nearby streets.

 Add your story to the Community contributions section below.
 We're also keen to get more regional rugby images - please email us at email@example.com if you can help.